LEARNING FOR SUSTAINABLE LIVING

 This is now a key focus for Wild Tribe sessions in many schools.

-It is something we all need to learn to do in order to secure a good future for the planet and it's diversity of life - of which we are a part.
+It is something we all need to learn to do in order to secure a good future for the planet and maintain its diversity of life - of which we are a part.

 *Children will have time to appreciate and experience the outdoors.